gemmaellis16/memory_game/README.md

 #### * **Typography**

-* The idea behind the font style is taken from many web sites and applications for children, such as Sesame Street’s web sites.
-The font is rounded and playful, so sans serif font is used for larger headlines and interactive UI elements, while using simpler, more traditional fonts for the more adult links at the bottom of the page. (https://www.uxmatters.com/mt/archives/2011/06effective-use-of-typography-in-applications-for-children-3.php)
+* The idea behind the font style is taken from many web sites and applications for children, the  Bubblegum font is rounded and playful.

 #### * **Imagery**

-* The background of a simple farm image was used in order to keep with the theme but not too busy to distract the user from the main game.
+* The background of a simple farm image was used in order to keep with the theme but without too many pictures to distract the user from the main game.

 [Back to top](#table-of-contents)

 #### * **Cards**

-Farm animals were chosen for this game because they are recognised and loved by children, especially my children!
+[Farm animals](docs/screenshots/animals.png) were chosen for this game because they are recognised and loved by children, especially my children!
 We live in a farming community so this is a perfect choice for children in my area.
 It is inspired by the song "Old MacDonald" as lots of children recognise the song.

 #### * **Audio**